genai-rs/openai-client-base/README.md

 Auto-generated Rust client for the [OpenAI](https://openai.com) API, based on the Stainless OpenAPI specification.

 > [!WARNING]
-> **🚀 This is a low-level, auto-generated client library.**
+> **Important:** this is a low-level, auto-generated client library.
 >
 > This crate provides raw bindings to the OpenAI API, automatically generated from the OpenAPI specification.
 > It is intended as a foundation for building higher-level, more ergonomic client libraries.
 >
 > **Most users should consider using a higher-level wrapper that provides:**
-> - ✅ Simplified API with builder patterns
+> - Simplified APIs with builder patterns
-> - ✅ Better error handling and retries
+> - Better error handling and retries
-> - ✅ Automatic rate limiting
+> - Automatic rate limiting
-> - ✅ More idiomatic Rust interfaces
+> - Idiomatic Rust interfaces
 >
 > **Only use this crate directly if you need:**
 > - Raw access to all OpenAPI endpoints